gitanshwadhwa28/gitanshwadhwa28.github.io/content/projects/alris.md

 ![image alt text](/images/alris.jpg)

-The idea is to study the overall spending earning analysis using Open Banking API and to automate Savings and Low-Risk Investment opportunities to counter factors like inflation, taxes and loan intrests.
+The idea is to study the overall spending earning analysis using Open Banking API and to automate Savings and Low-Risk Investment opportunities to counter factors like inflation, taxes and loan interests.

 Using Machine Learning and Data Analysis, the application will monitor multiple stocks and suggest a Low-Risk Investment based on the spending earning analysis of the user.
 This will help people personalize their spending, saving and investment goals.